Kardashians Approve Of Kendall Jenner’s Pepsi Commercial? People Are Wondering How Kris Jenner Let This Happen

 A post shared by Rock the Vote (@rockthevote) on

-During an episode of the family’s reality TV series, Keeping Up With The Kardashians, Jenner was seen working with the Everytown, even though her brother Rob Kardashian warned her that going public with her pro-gun control stance could end up backfiring.
+During an episode of the family’s reality TV series, Keeping Up With the Kardashians, Jenner was seen working with the Everytown, even though her brother Rob Kardashian warned her that going public with her pro-gun control stance could end up backfiring.

 Kendall also modeled in Chanel’s protest-themed fashion show back in 2014.
 Cosmopolitan reported that lead renowned designer Karl Lagerfeld put together this “fashion moment” at the Chanel show during Paris Fashion Week.

-Instead of a traditional finale walk, Lagerfeld brought out all the models in a protest movement-style.
+Instead of a traditional finale walk, Lagerfeld brought out all the models in a protest movement style.

 #GIRLPOWER at #CHANEL! #KARLLAGERFELD #ZEITGEIST #MARIECLAIREMOMENT (And BTW the clothes were great too) #PFW @marieclairemag